 Clients either make appointments or access CTR services at agencies that provide walk-in services.
 Upon arrival, most clients complete a questionnaire on demographic and risk information.
-The questionnaire has a unique identifier (not the clients name) that eventually links information with the clients test result.
+The questionnaire has a unique identifier (not the client's name) that eventually links information with the client's test result.
 Demographic and risk information is used by the Wisconsin AIDS/HIV Program to analyze program utilization and to evaluate services.

 For clients who test HIV positive, counselors provide emotional support and link the client to needed medical and social support services.
-Clients are also offered partner counseling and referrals services at this time.
-For clients who test negative, counselors discuss the clients risk reduction plan and issues that may have surfaced during the two-week waiting period.
+Clients are also offered partner counseling and referrals to services at this time.
+For clients who test negative, counselors discuss the client's risk reduction plan and issues that may have surfaced during the two-week waiting period.

 All sites provide both anonymous testing and confidential HIV testing.
 Confidential testing requires that the client provide their name to be tested, as with any other medical procedure.
-Anonymous testing enables the client to be tested without providing their name.
+Anonymous testing enables the client to be tested without providing a name.
 Studies indicate that some individuals at high risk for HIV choose not to be tested when anonymous testing is not available.

 The majority of counseling and testing services have been established at local health department (LHD) clinics and community health clinics.
 Current sites include LHD sexually transmitted disease (STD) clinics, other non-STD local health department clinics, gay-affiliated STD clinics, family planning clinics, community health centers, and community-based organizations.